pyodide/pyodide-blog/content/posts/fpcast.md

 ```

 We also patch each spot where `my_method` is called with one argument.
 We fix a
 handful of other common problematic declarations as well.
-If problematic code
-when the source is confusing (maybe the problem spans multiple files or occurs
+If the problem spans
-in a macro expansion) then we just raise an error indicating the problem
+multiple files or occurs inside of a macro expansion then we just raise an error
-location and someone can manually patch the source.
+indicating the problem location and someone can manually patch the source.

 I wrote code to do this and it works, but there are a lot of weird edge cases to
 take into account and the code is complex.